 An alternate itinerary, departing every other week is also available: 7-Night Galapagos Itinerary #2

+Cruise Embarkation, Baltra Island - Your flight from Ecuador lands on Baltra Island.
 During World War II, Baltra served as a U.S. military base protecting the Panama Canal.
-Now the cactus-strewn landscapes of Baltra are home to the region's main airport and where you will be greeted by park guides and staff from Celebrity.
+Now the cactus-strewn landscapes of Baltra are home to the region's main airport and where you will be greeted by staff from Celebrity.
 After just a short bus and zodiac ride you will be aboard the ship.
-Your luggage will be delivered straight to your stateroom, giving you the opportunity to explore the ship and your home for the week.

-Santa Cruz Island (Isla Santa Cruz) A Zodiac ride into Black Turtle Cove, one of the most beautiful sites in the Galapagos, takes us through a complex maze of tranquil saltwater inlets surrounded by mangroves.
+Black Turtle Cove, Santa Cruz Island - A Zodiac ride into Black Turtle Cove, one of the most beautiful sites in the Galapagos, takes us through a complex maze of tranquil saltwater inlets surrounded by mangroves.
 Once inside the cove, we'll quietly explore the area looking for sea turtles, several species of rays, and sharks.
 It is also a nesting site for brown pelicans, egrets, and herons.
 Excursion options: Zodiac.

 Caleta Tagas, Isabela Historically an anchorage for pirates and whalers was named for the British naval vessel that moored here in 1814.
 The names of those old ships are carved into the rock above the landing.
 Tagus Point offers a breathtaking view of Isabela, its volcanoes, and a saltwater lagoon